dmparrishphd/Ari-CORW/README.md

 Goals
 -----

- 1. Simplicity (small code size, including code to compile Ari)
+ 1. Simplicity: small code size, including code to compile Ari.
- 2. Composability (multiple copies of Ari should be able to work together)
+ 2. Composability: multiple copies of Ari should be able to work together.
+ 3. Comprehensibility: Source code should speak for itself; comments should be unnecessary.

 Design Choices
 --------------